SOHAR Port and Freezone

 The metals cluster at SOHAR has experienced rapid development over the years.
-SOHAR is equipped with deep-water jetties capable of handling the Valemax class of Very Large Ore Carriers, which are among the world's largest ships.
-Apart from aluminium and streel, SOHAR also hosts the largest rare earth metal plant of its kind, second only to China.
+SOHAR is equipped with deep-water jetties capable of handling the Valemax class of Very Large Ore Carriers (VLOCs), which are among the world's largest ships.
+Apart from aluminium and steel, SOHAR also hosts the largest rare earth metal plant of its kind, second only to China.
 The plant will manufacture antimony metal and trioxide, a precious mineral used as a flame retardant in a wide range of industries.
 A recent signing will also see the construction of additional ferrochrome furnaces that will increase production capacity.